-The “Feet on the Street” Ministry – Tuesdays 19:00-22:00, biweekly
+The “Feet on the Street” Ministry – Tuesdays 18:30 – 21:00

-This ministry started in 2006 and is at the very heart of Kingdom Culture.
-We feed and minister to homeless in the Central Business District of Pretoria every second Tuesday evening.
-“Feet on the Street” was birthed when we felt challenged by God to feed the homeless here and was our very first venture, before we even realised that God was going to raise us up as a ministry.
-Loving the homeless people have become the greatest privilege & gift in our lives.
+This ministry started in 2006 and forms the very heart of Kingdom Culture.
+We feed and minister to the homeless in the Central Business District of Pretoria.
+“Feet on the Street” was birthed when we felt challenged by God to feed the homeless here, and it was our very first venture, way before we even realised that God was going to raise us up as a ministry.
+Loving the homeless people have become the greatest privilege and gift in our lives.
 Even though we keep on witnessing God doing incredible things in the lives of our homeless friends, the greatest miracle still remains a life that is touched and transformed by the Love and Grace of God.

 The Worship Centre – Sundays 16:00-20:00

-A weekly gathering on Sunday evenings in Pretoria Central Business District, where we create an open platform for anyone to worship, encounter and learn more about God.
-We also bless attendees with a warm cooked meal afterwards and often with some other necessities too.
+We have a weekly gathering on Sunday evenings in the Pretoria Central Business District, where we create an open platform for anyone to worship, encounter and learn more about God.
+We also bless attendees with a warm cooked meal afterwards, and often with some other necessities too.
 The Worship Centre was created to meet the need for in-depth discipleship, emanating from the impact of our “Feet on the Street” ministry and other outreaches.

 To teach the less fortunate and homeless community who God is, how to worship Him and how to establish a personal relationship with God the Father, Jesus Christ the Son and Holy Spirit.

-– Give each attendee the opportunity to participate in services by means of expressing themselves in worship, asking questions during sermons and exercising the gifts of the Spirit freely.
+⦁ Give each attendee the opportunity to participate in services by means of expressing themselves in worship, asking questions during sermons and exercising the gifts of the Spirit freely.

-The aim of the restoration programme is to use the knowledge and experience of the “developed” Christian community to help make a way for the “homeless” community to enter into their life purpose & re-integrate into “society”.
+The aim of the restoration programme is to use the knowledge and experience of the “developed” Christian community to help make a way for the “homeless” community to enter into their life purpose and re-integrate into “society”.
 We aim to expand their understanding of God, themselves, the modern world and how to live a more meaningful life.

 ⦁ Thought patterns

-⦁ Moral & ethical frameworks
+⦁ Moral and ethical frameworks

-⦁ Abilities & experiences
+⦁ Abilities and experiences

-⦁ Motivation & commitment
+⦁ Motivation and commitment

 ⦁ Soft skills